 Although the church left the Henderson Hills neighborhood, the name still seemed appropriate.
 On April 25, 2004, Henderson Hills Baptist Church opened its doors for worship at I-35 and 15th Street.

 The new worship center anchors a spacious building.
-A wide-open area known as “the Gathering” serves as a hub of activity and fellowship before and after services.
-Two wings stretch off the Gathering—one a children’s department area and the other a student area, cafe and gymnasium.
+A wide-open area known as the Gathering serves as a hub of activity and fellowship before and after services.
+Two wings stretch off the Gathering - one a children's area and the other a student area, cafe and gymnasium.
 The café enhances fellowship opportunities, with meals served on Sunday mornings, Wednesday evenings, and many special events.

 Long-time member Stan Kelley summarizes the church's key growth by five significant milestones, each a decade apart:

 1964: The church begins as a mission.

 1974: The church builds the north (green-carpet) worship center.

 1984: The church purchases the adjacent buildings from the Assembly of God Church, which provided much needed education space and space to add a new worship center.

 1994: The church builds the south (blue-carpet) worship center.

 2004: The church moves to the I-35 location.

 This article is a short summary of a book written by Dr. Allen Rice, member and elder, for Henderson Hills' 40th anniversary.
 He compiled the information based on interviews with numerous current and former members.
 The information is used with permission.